| . | . | . |

 Triangular Dihedron Move points in/out - 4N sides |

 Note to gaming companies: I'd love to see someone make the exotic dice in the list above.
+It would be the best gambling game since King Solomons slots.
+Imagine the odds.

 If you find the polyhedrons above interesting, you're bound to enjoy the Pavilion of Polyhedreality by George Hart.